 14. Essentials At Your Feet

-If you plan to put your bag in the overhead bin, have a small bag/purse/container to keep at your feet with all the essentials you’ll need during the flight.
+If you plan to put your bag in the overhead bin, have a small bag/purse/container to keep at your feet with all the essentials you will need during the flight.
 I keep my entertainment, medication, cell phone, limited toiletries, moisturizers, and snacks there.

 This keeps you from digging around the overhead in the middle of the night or interrupting your seat-mate’s sleep if you do not have the aisle seat.